 Possible variants for the maintenance of supplier’s declarations in 2026

-Practical implications: Only maintain supplier’s declarations for countries with converted agreements if they confirm “no cumulation applied” and the items are goods of chapters 25-97 of the Harmonized System.
+Practical implications: Only maintain the supplier's declaration for those countries that have not yet converted and only for goods in chapters 25-97 of the Harmonized System.

-If a supplier's declaration for a validity period that lies in 2026 is already issued in 2025 and does contain the note "Revised Rules", check whether this note also applies and has been confirmed for all agreements that actually apply the revised rules in 2026.
-If this is not the case, maintain the materials for countries without a Revised Rules note, but which apply the Revised Rules from January 1, 2026, only within the scope of permeability (see above).
+If a supplier's declaration for a validity period that lies in 2026 is already issued in 2025 and contains a reference to "revised rules", check whether this reference also applies to and has been confirmed for all agreements that actually apply the revised rules in 2026.
+If this is not the case, maintain the materials for countries without a reference to the revised rules, but which apply the revised rules from January 1, 2026, only within the scope of permeability (see above).

 For supplier’s declarations issued from January 1, 2026, you do not need to consider any special requirements.
+In general, the obligation to refer to a specific rulebase no longer applies, as exactly one rulebase applies for a destination country.
 If you are unsure whether your supplier is already applying the revised rules of the Regional Convention, you should ask.
-This is especially important for products not covered by the permeability.
+This applies in particular to goods that are not covered by permeability.

 Comments